kalpiy123/passrecon/README.md

 🔍 PASSRECON

-This is my very first project and its kind of an mixture of multiple different tools and its pretty powerful Linux-based passive reconnaissance tool designed to extract critical open-source intelligence (OSINT) from domains and IPs — without ever touching the target directly.
+This is my very first project and its kind of a mixture of multiple different tools and its pretty powerful Linux-based passive reconnaissance tool designed to extract critical open-source intelligence (OSINT) from domains and IPs — without ever touching the target directly.

 # Features
     -WHOIS lookup